Japanese white-eye in Hawaii

-Along with a number of other organisms, the Japanese white-eye (Zosterops japonicus) has become an invasive species in Hawaii.
+Along with a number of other organisms, the warbling white-eye (Zosterops japonicus) (formerly the Japanese white-eye) has become an invasive species in Hawaii.
 Its native range includes much of East Asia, including Japan, China, Vietnam, Taiwan, and the Philippines.

 Introduced to Hawaii in 1929 as a means of insect control, it has since become a common bird on the Hawaiian islands, and has become a vector for avian parasites that are now known to adversely affect populations of native birds such as Hawaiian honeycreepers, as well as spreading invasive plant species through discarded seeds.

 Effects on native Hawaiian birds

-The Japanese white-eye's successful invasion of the Hawaiian Islands can be partially attributed to the lack of coevolution between endemic species and the white-eye.
+The warbling white-eye's successful invasion of the Hawaiian Islands can be partially attributed to the lack of coevolution between endemic species and the white-eye.
 The occurrence of coevolution is driven by species interactions that directly impact physical development.
 In many cases coevolution is derived from competition in which both species vie for an edge or advantage to maximize their dietary or "resource" acquirement.
 Because the white-eye did not coevolve with avian species native to Hawaii, the white-eye has certain advantageous characteristics, such as the resistance to avian malaria, that the native species do not possess.
 The native species never had a chance to change in response to evolutionary changes in the white-eye.

 White-eye range expansion has also been cited as a negative effect on native bird species.
 White-eye expansion is arguably characteristic of what E.O Wilson called a "Taxon Cycle".
 The cycle attempts to model the interactions between endemic species and newly immigrated non-native populations through the use of "Stages" –each with defined characteristics with respect to overall population behavior.
 A newly immigrated species (Stage 1) is expected to experience rapid growth through the new habitat largely due to the lack of effective endemic (Stage 3) persistence – the ability of the community to repel outside forces that may cause changes in its species composition.
 This prediction matches much of the current data indicating the white-eye has become highly common on most, if not all, of the Hawaiian Islands.
 The force of natural selection has promoted the dietary or "resource" specialization of many of the later stage endemic species – a prime example being the honeycreeper.
 This particular species has become especially affected by the white-eye presence due to honeycreeper dependence on nectar as a primary resource.
 In contrast, the white-eye maintains a highly diverse selection of dietary options (including nectar) and is able to take full advantage of numerous habitats on the islands.
 The differences in resource limitations between the two species has resulted in the drastic decline of the honeycreeper population, as they are outcompeted by the invasive white-eye.
 This occurrence is best explained by the competitive exclusion principle, which dictates that two complete competitors cannot co-exist.